Steamboat: 19th century

-Ocean-going
+Sea- and Ocean-going

 The first sea-going steamboat was Richard Wright's first steamboat "Experiment", an ex-French lugger; she steamed from Leeds to Yarmouth, arriving Yarmouth 19 July 1813.
 "Tug", the first tugboat, was launched by the Woods Brothers, Port Glasgow, on 5 November 1817; in the summer of 1818 she was the first steamboat to travel round the North of Scotland to the East Coast.

+By 1826, steamboats were employed on a large number of inland and coastal shipping lines in the United Kingdom.
+Some of the latter crossed the Irish Sea, others crossed the English Channel to Calais or Boulogne-sur-Mer, or crossed the North Sea to Rotterdam.
+At the time, the General Steam Navigation Company was one of the biggest companies that operated steamboats in short-sea shipping.
+The Talbot operated by GSNC on the London – Calais line had a tonnage of 156 and 60 hp.

 Steamships required carrying fuel (coal) at the expense of the regular payload.
 For this reason for some time sailships remained more economically viable for long voyages.
 However, as the steam engine technology improved, more power could be generated by the same quantity of fuel and longer distances could be traveled.
 A steamship built in 1855 required about 40% of its available cargo space to store enough coal to cross the Atlantic, but by the 1860s, transatlantic steamship services became cost-effective and steamships began to dominate these routes.
 By the 1870s, particularly in conjunction with the opening of the Suez Canal in 1869, South Asia became economically accessible for steamships from Europe.
 By the 1890s, the steamship technology so improved that steamships became economically viable even on long-distance voyages such as linking Great Britain with its Pacific Asian colonies, such as Singapore and Hong Kong.
 This resulted in the downfall of sailing.